 Mental health, despite being spoken about more frequently is still seen as a taboo subject in everyday life, and in particular, in the workplace.
 According to the charity MIND, at least one in six workers experience mental health issues such as anxiety or depression.
 Having conversations with your employer about mental health is often uncomfortable and challenging.

 If a person is Lesbian, Gay, Bisexual, Transgender or any minority sexual and gender identity (LGBT+) statistics demonstrate that it can be even more difficult to discuss mental health issues in the workplace.
 There is a large correlation between the LGBT+ community and people who experience mental health issues.
 There is a higher rate of suicidal ideation and self-harm: 20-25% compared with 2.4% in the general population and higher rates of anxiety and depression in LGBT+ men and women compared to the general population.
 Further, nearly half (48 per cent) of trans people under 26 said in research undertaken by Stonewall said that they had attempted suicide.
 This could be a result of “bullying, rejection, stigma and discrimination which too often lead to low self-esteem, depression, anxiety and isolation” (Mind).
-Research undertaken by Stonewall found that “nearly half (48 per cent) of trans people under 26 said they had attempted suicide”.

 The Equality Act 2010 makes sexual orientation a protected characteristic, which means that the LGBT+ community are protected from acts of discrimination as a result of their sexuality.
 The object of the legislation is to ensure that people are treated equally in the workplace.
 Despite this protection, the lived experience is often quite different.